-Terumi Miyazoe has written a very nice blog post about this topic: Getting the Mix Right Once Again: A Peek into the Interaction Equivalency Theorem and Interaction Design
+Terumi Miyazoe has written a very nice blog post about this topic, you can read it here:

 Andersen argues that deep learning is facilitated as long as long of the three forms of interaction.
 Therefore when designing an online course, you must consider the modes of interaction and approaches to promoting presence and community in the course.